shubhambansal013/shell_setup/zsh-plugins/pingme/README.md

 3.  **Evaluation**: It checks if the duration exceeds `ZSH_PINGME_DURATION` and if the command is not in the `ZSH_PINGME_EXCLUDED_COMMANDS` list.
 4.  **Notification**: If the conditions are met, it rings the terminal bell and, if configured, sends a formatted message to your Telegram chat.

 This ensures that the monitoring has minimal overhead and integrates seamlessly into the shell's lifecycle.
+The Telegram message includes the command's exit code and a status icon (✅ for success, ❌ for failure).
+Long commands are truncated to 1024 characters to avoid excessively long messages.